hemanth1403/hemanth1403.github.io/_pages/about.md

 ## 📚 Teaching and Community Contributions

 To further contribute to the Machine Learning community, I have a [YouTube](https://www.youtube.com/@borismeinardus) and [Medium](https://medium.com/@boris.meinardus) channel where I publish educational Machine Learning content.
-"""

----

-👨🏻‍💻 I'm a B.Tech-2024 Graduate student at MLR Institute of Technology.

-🔬 My research interests are in Computer vision, GAN's and Reinforcement learning!

-📚 I'm currently working on a Computer vision project involving small object detection.

-📽️ I am also interested in assisting others on their path in the world of Machine Learning and academia.